candidelabs/.github/profile/README.md

 ### 📱 **Candide Wallet**

-Candide wallet is an open-source mobile smart contrat wallet.
+Candide wallet is an open-source mobile smart contract wallet.
 It uses social recovery and allows for ERC-20 gas payments.
 Learn more on our [website](https://www.candidewallet.com)

 #### 🔐 Self-custodial